huggingface/hub-docs/docs/hub/spaces-sdks-docker-giskard.md

 <img src="https://huggingface.co/datasets/huggingface/documentation-images/resolve/main/hub/spaces-giskard-new-space.png"/>
 </div>

-Once you have created the Space, you'll see the `Building` status and once it becomes `Running` your space is ready to go.
+Once you have created the Space, you'll see the `Building` status.
+Once it becomes `Running`, your Space is ready to go.
 If you don't see a change in the screen, refresh the page.

 ## Request a free license